 These white orbs are among the healthiest and most nutritious foods on the planet.
 They are loaded with vitamins, minerals, healthy fats, eye-protecting antioxidants and brain nutrients that most people don’t get enough of.

-Whole eggs are high in protein, but egg whites are almost pure protein.
+Whole eggs are protein-rich, but egg whites are almost pure.

 Protein power: 35% of calories in a whole egg.
 1 large egg contains 6 g of protein, with 78 calories.